 Thank Heaven!
 It appeared to be a boy or young man.
 She hesitated but a second when she glimpsed the rougher clothing and tribal markings on his face and arms.
 It was a young Creek warrior.

 After rapidly determining where his wounds were located, Rosie got to work.
-With many of the friendlier villages of the Creek nation being allied with American forces, as well as some Cherokee, this wasn’t the first time she’d had a native for a patient.
+With many of the friendlier villages of the Creek nation being allied with American forces, this wasn’t the first time she’d had a native for a patient.
 One time she’d even cared for a prisoner from the enemy force of Creek warriors who’d been captured in a brief clash.
 It always made her feel a twinge of—what might she label it?
 Nervous thrill?—whenever she treated Creek or Cherokee warriors, mainly due to their exotic culture and strange clothes.

 So many years had passed since that fateful day with her sister running from the Indian encampment.
 But since becoming a nurse, Rosie had expanded in her capacity for compassion and forgiveness toward these people so unlike her own.
 When it came to healing their bodies, Rosie saw no difference in skin color or political affinity—they were all her patients who deserved the best care she could provide them.